laravel/docs/collections.md

 <a name="method-unless"></a>
 #### `unless()` {.collection-method}

-The `unless` method will execute the given callback unless the first argument given to the method evaluates to `true`:
+The `unless` method will execute the given callback unless the first argument given to the method evaluates to `false`:

     $collection = collect([1, 2, 3]);